-We believe relationships between school and community work two ways; we recognise and value the role of the school within the community and also the community within the school.
+The school is an integral part of the island community and we believe relationships between school and community work two ways; we recognise and value the role of the school within the community and also the community within the school.
 We believe it is important that our children develop a sense of identity and belonging, with shared goals and responsibilities as contributing community members.